haesleinhuepf/napari-process-points-and-surfaces/README.md

 ## Usage

 You find a couple of surface generation, smoothing and analysis functions in the menu `Tools > Surfaces` and `Tools > Points`.
-For running the shown operations from scripts, see the [demo notebook](https://github.com/haesleinhuepf/napari-process-points-and-surfaces/blob/main/docs/demo.ipynb).
 For detailed explanation of the underlying algorithms, please refer to the [open3d](http://www.open3d.org/docs/release/) documentation.
+Some code snippets and the knot example data have been taken from the open3d project which is [MIT licensed](https://github.com/haesleinhuepf/napari-process-points-and-surfaces/blob/main/licenses_third_party/open3d_LICENSE).
+The Standford Bunny example dataset has been taken from the [The Stanford 3D Scanning Repository](http://graphics.stanford.edu/data/3Dscanrep/).

+For executing operations from Python scripts, see the [demo notebook](https://github.com/haesleinhuepf/napari-process-points-and-surfaces/blob/main/docs/demo.ipynb).
+There you also learn how this screenshot is made:

 ![img.png](https://github.com/haesleinhuepf/napari-process-points-and-surfaces/blob/main/docs/screenshot.png)